Eunice Dana Brannan: Early life

 Eunice Dana Brannan was born to Charles A. Dana and Eunice Macdaniel on August 27, 1854 in Westport, Connecticut.
 She was the youngest of their four children.
 Charles Dana and Eunice Macdaniel met when they were both living on the Brook Farm Association, an experiment in communal living.
 After their marriage in 1846 they moved to New York where Charles Dana would become founder of the New York Sun.

-In 1882, Brennan married Dr. John Winters Brannan who was a physician and president of the Board of Trustees at Bellvue Hospital.
-They had three children and their daughter would follow Brennan in joining the women's rights movement.
+In 1882, Brannan married Dr. John Winters Brannan who was a physician and president of the Board of Trustees at Bellvue Hospital.
+They had three children and their daughter would follow Brannan in joining the women's rights movement.

 Activism

-In the 1980s, Brannan traveled to England where she gained an appreciation for the public soapbox form of activism used by women's rights activists in the UK.
+In the 1880s, Brannan traveled to England where she gained an appreciation for the public soapbox form of activism used by women's rights activists in the UK.

 Brannan was one of the first members of the Women's Political Union, a suffrage group headed by Harriot Stanton Blatch.
 She served as treasurer to the Union and opened a shop in 1910 to raise money for the suffrage movement.
 In 1915, she was elected to the executive committee of the Congressional Union for Women's Suffrage, during which time she met with Woodrow Wilson, along with a delegation of women, to discuss a constitutional amendment to allow women to vote.
 On the committee, she served as chair of finance.
 During this time, Brannan raised money from wealthy donors.
 In 1917 she was elected as a board member of the National Women's Party and became chairperson of the New York state branch.